 - To delete a token, select the resource to delete from the list and click the Delete button.

-To create an access control, follow these steps:
+To create an access control, follow these steps.

 - Enter or select the required information.

-Item RequiredDescription Access Control Name Required Enter access control name - Start with lowercase English letters, do not end with special characters (
+Category RequiredDetailed description Access control name Required Enter the access control name - that starts with a lowercase English letter, does not end with a special character (

 - Enter or select the required information.